Abelian Analytic Torsion and Symplectic Volume

 The eta-invariant is an analytic invariant introduced by Atiyah, Patodi and Singer \cite{aps1} defined for an elliptic and self-adjoint operator.
-As in \cite[Prop.
+We note that as in \cite[Prop.
 4.20]{aps1}, we may remove some spectral symmetry and the eta-invariant of $\operatorname{L}^{\operatorname{o}}$ coincides with the eta-invariant of the operator $\star d$ restricted to $\Omega^{1}(X,\frak{t})\cap \operatorname{Im}(\star d)$.
-Throughout, we will abuse notation slightly and write,